adleatherwood/FunctionalLink.Next/FunctionalLink.DocFx/articles/TheOption.md

 ```
 All of these arrangements provide the same functionality.
 Just expressed differently.
 It just depends on your taste as to how
 you prefer to express your logic.
 This library is geared towards the last version.
 It's hard to get more readable than:
-"Find user.
-Then greet user".
+"Find user then greet user".

 ## Substitution
 You can also, make substitutions for when values are not present: